 I remember a while ago that I saw one of Da Vinci’s quotes, “My work has offended God and mankind because it hasn’t reached the standard it should have”.
 If that is how he felt about his work, how does the rest of us face ours?

 However looking back now, I see the pain between vision and reality he was talking about.
-We are normal people, but the source of underlying pain is the same.
+We are no genius, but the source of underlying pain is the same.
 You are certainly not on your own.

 What is the message behind your work?
-Hopefully it relates to some universal truth that you are expressing in your own way.
+What universal truth are you expressing in your own unique way?

 And if we fail, it is not because our techniques aren’t perfect, it is because we disconnect with our purpose.
 On the contrary, if you deliver your purpose, it doesn’t really matter if your work is 100% polished, you’ve got the energy right and it will touch the people as it is meant to.